-

 Elsewhere it was a clothes horse.
 That may sound like an interesting image, but horse just meant a stand or frame supporting something - think saw-horse.
 Wherever they were, and even when they were called airers or drying racks, they were simple barred frames like gates hinged together with canvas or leather or string.

 They were also called maiden or maid, a name once shared with other women's tools like washing dollies and parts of spinning wheels.
-Some people say the word maiden meaning clothes rack is disappearing, used only in Yorkshire dialect (see the Oxford English Dictionary), and yet a high-circulation newspaper recently included it in a report on a popular TV show. **
+Some people say the word maiden meaning clothes rack is disappearing, used "only" in dialect (see the Oxford English Dictionary), and yet plenty of people in northern England say 'maiden' for clothes airer while speaking quite standard English.
+You sometimes see it in print and, of course, on the net.

 Polished clothes horses from the cabinet-maker